Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/pass-through-auth-m365-ent-test-environment.md

 Cette configuration se compose des éléments suivants :

 - Un Microsoft 365 E5 des abonnements d’évaluation ou payants avec le testlab de domaine DNS.\<your domain name> Inscrit(e).
-- Un intranet d’organisation simplifié connecté à Internet, qui se compose des machines virtuelles DC1, APP1 et CLIENT1 sur un sous-réseau d’un réseau virtuel Azure.
-Un agent d’authentification s’exécute sur APP1 pour traiter les demandes d’authentification directe provenant du client Azure AD de votre abonnement Microsoft 365.
+- A simplified organization intranet connected to the Internet, consisting of the DC1, APP1, and CLIENT1 virtual machines on a subnet of an Azure virtual network.
+An Authentication Agent runs on APP1 to handle pass-through authentication requests from the Azure AD tenant of your Microsoft 365 subscription.

 ## <a name="next-step"></a>Étape suivante